 A gathering afterwards in the parish hall may take place.
 Archbishop LeGatt may or may not be able to attend the gathering depending on the demands of the archbishop's schedule.
-Again, always adhering to public health orders that may be in place.

 How will the laying of hands take place?

 Candidates will stand in their designated area.
 The bishop and concelebrants will pray the laying of hands from a suitable distance.